MohitCh30/Escape-Protocol-Class-Zero/README.md

 Enhance both gameplay mechanics and visual presentation.

-I didn’t want to just submit to Complete the Task.
+I didn’t want to just submit to complete the task.
 My goal was to build a branching, choice-driven experience with:

 Player morality systems.

 Narrative choices leading to multiple endings.

-Polish on transitions, visuals, and audio.
+Polished transitions, visuals, and audio.

 ✨ Features & Enhancements

 70%+ of AI code rewritten (major refactor & new mechanics).

 Morality system affecting story flow.

 Three different endings based on player choices.

 Scene transitions and smoother flow.

 Audio integration for immersion.

 🛠️ Struggles & Learning Journey

 This wasn’t an easy ride:

 Persistent black screen & scroll bugs blocked progress for hours.

 Debugging at scale was harder than expected on Aicade’s platform.

 I almost gave up, even messaged the organizers about it.
 But instead of quitting, I iterated, rebuilt, and pushed through.

 This repo represents that growth and persistence more than just the final game.

 👤 Author’s Note

 This project is not yet at the level I originally envisioned.
 I had hoped to build a far more immersive, interactive experience — with deeper mechanics, branching dialogue, and a more polished narrative.